sebastianwebber/hba.rb/README.md

 ## TODO List

- - [ ] Split the IO and Parse reponsabilities
+ - [x] Split the UI and Parse responsibilities
  - [ ] create a option to add a new rule
  - [ ] Change tests to rspec